Overlooked mineral for healthy bones, teeth, muscles and nerves

 How much phosphorus is needed for health?

-Ensure adequate levels of phosphorus with high-protein foods
+Ensure adequate levels of phosphorus with protein-rich foods

-Phosphorus seems to go “hand in glove” with protein, so foods that are high in protein almost always contribute plenty of organic phosphorus.
-Cage-free chicken, pork, wild-caught salmon and sardines, shellfish, nuts, seeds, and dairy products are all great sources of easily absorbable organic phosphorus.
+Phosphorus seems to go “hand in glove” with protein, so foods that are protein-rich almost always contribute plenty of organic phosphorus.
+For example, pasture raised chicken, wild-caught salmon and sardines, organic nuts, seeds, and raw dairy products are great sources of easily absorbable organic phosphorus.

-While plant-based foods also contain phosphorus, absorption is a little more problematic.
+While plant-based foods also contain phosphorus, absorption is a little more challenging.
 Some foods, such as beans and whole grains, may contain phytic acid, which can reduce phosphorus absorption.
-Cooking, sprouting, and soaking can help make phosphorus more absorbable.
+But, cooking, sprouting, and soaking can help make phosphorus easier to absorb.

 Inorganic phosphate also contributes to intake